dk-daniel-k/riiid_auto_translator/README.md

     # to do:

-    # make a temporary dictionary (or permanently stored in a excel in the root folder) so that already-translated words don't have to invoke API (have to solve the racing condition because of the multithreading)
+    # make a temporary dictionary (or permanently stored in a excel in the root folder) so that already-translated words don't have to invoke API (have to solve the racing condition because of the multithreading) (re.compile("[ㄱ-힣]"))

     # test (make sure input json # and output json # are the same)write unit test but also write in-functionv validation

     # make argparse (be able to set file paths and output paths and excel glossary path)

+    # enable custom list sort by accepting key

     # make a GUI